- Signs and Symptoms

 Ask your health care professional or physical therapist what exercises are best for you.
 Ask for guidelines on exercising when a joint is sore or if swelling is present.
 Also, check if you should use drugs, such as analgesics or anti-inflammatories, to make exercising easier, or if you should use ice afterward.
 An exercise plan should also include regularly scheduled rest.
 Learn to recognize your body's signals, and know when to stop or slow down to prevent pain caused by over-exercising.

-Supportive devices.
+- Supportive devices.
 Osteoarthritis pain can be so bad that you need a cane or splints to protect your joints and to take pressure off them.
 Splints or braces provide extra support for a weakened joint and keep the joint in proper position during sleep or activity.
-Splints must only be used for limited periods because joints and muscles need to be exercised to prevent stiffness and weakness.
 An occupational therapist or a health care professional can help fit you properly with a splint.
+Braces have been shown to be effective for knee osteoarthritis.

 Alternative Therapies for Relieving Arthritis Pain

-Nutritional supplements.
-Many studies have carefully evaluated the role of nutritional supplements in osteoarthritis especially glucosamine.
+- Nutritional supplements.
+Many studies have carefully evaluated the role of nutritional supplements in osteoarthritis.

 The FDA does not regulate glucosamine/chondroitin or other food supplements, as it does over-the-counter medications and prescription drugs.
 If you are considering trying one or both of these supplements, check with your health care professional first.
 Side effects associated with these supplements include increased intestinal gas and softened stools.
 If you experience these problems, you might want to try another supplement brand before you stop using them altogether.

-Certain vitamins have been linked to joint health, particularly vitamins C and D. These vitamins may slow the progress of osteoarthritis, but, again, more research is needed to confirm these claims.
+Certain vitamins have been linked to joint health, particularly vitamins C, D and K. There is no good evidence that vitamin C slows the progress of osteoarthritis, but more research is needed on vitamins D and K.

-In addition, there is some evidence that ginger supplements may help reduce the pain of osteoarthritis, but results have also been mixed.
-And early studies show oils found in avocado and soybeans, called avocado-soybean unsaponifiables (ASUs), may slow cartilage loss and actually help repair cartilage in hip and knee joints when taken orally.
+In addition, some controversial studies show oils found in avocado and soybeans, called avocado-soybean unsaponifiables (ASUs), may slow cartilage loss and actually help repair cartilage in hip and knee joints when taken orally.

 Products and reports about nutritional supplements claiming to provide pain relief should be viewed with caution until more studies can be conducted.
 Discuss your interest or questions about such products and reports with your health care professional.

-Transcutaneous electrical nerve stimulation (TENS).
+- Transcutaneous electrical nerve stimulation (TENS).
 TENS is the application of electrical stimulation from a small device to the nerve endings that lie below the skin for pain relief.
 The use of TENS in people with osteoarthritis is controversial.
-Some studies have found that people who use TENS for osteoarthritis in the knee experience less pain, greater range of motion and less stiffness.
-Another study found that the benefits occurred while the TENS unit was actually being used, and yet another study found that TENS was no more effective for relieving pain than a placebo.
+A 2015 Cochrane Review concluded that TENS can reduce pain "over and above that seen with a placebo."
+Other past studies have not shown a benefit.

 While many osteoarthritis risk factors—being female, older and having other diseases that affect the bones and joints—cannot be changed, you can work on several other risk factors to lower your risk of developing the condition: